Find your next holiday

 Intimate Towns

-But first, explore Bordeaux – often called the little sister of Paris.
-Not exactly small, but definitely refined.
-Sip a café crème on the intimate Place du Parlement and soak up the atmosphere under the trees at Esplanade des Quinconces.
-Then off you go, into the saddle, heading for equally intimate Saint-Émilion – atmospheric, medieval, and with winding streets scented by bold reds, hinting at what this town is all about: wine!
-Bergerac comes next, famous for Cyrano and his generous nose.
-Monbazillac and its château also have a fine nose for ambiance.
-The same goes for the towns still ahead, like Lalinde, Les Eyzies, and the medieval gem of Sarlat.
-Luckily, this joyful way of life still stretches out before you for several more days.
+Begin your journey in Bordeaux, often called Paris’s little sister.
+Not exactly small, but certainly elegant.
+Sip a café crème on the cozy Place du Parlement, or soak up the relaxed vibe under the trees at Esplanade des Quinconces.
+Then hop into the saddle and head toward equally enchanting Saint-Émilion, atmospheric, medieval, and full of winding streets perfumed by bold reds, hinting at the town’s true passion: wine.
+Next up is Bergerac, known for Cyrano and his famously generous nose.
+Monbazillac, with its stately château, also has a keen sense for ambiance.
+And the joy continues as you cycle toward Lalinde, Les Eyzies, and the medieval jewel of Sarlat.
+Fortunately, this life-affirming journey of flavors, culture, and scenery still lies ahead for several more days.

 Saint-Emelionesplanade des quinconcesSaint-Emilion Dordogne